On the Viability of Stochastic Economic Dispatch for Real-Time Energy Market Clearing: Problem Formulation

-The cost function \eqref{eq:SCED:obj} takes the input $\mathbf{x}$ and computes the overall cost of operation and penalties.
-Constraints \eqref{eq:SCED:linear} capture the global power balance, generator and reserve min/max limit, reserve requirements, and transmission constraints.
-Constraints \eqref{eq:SCED:ramp_up} and \eqref{eq:SCED:ramp_dn} capture the ramping requirements which ensure that the change in dispatch can be accommodated by the ramp-up rate.
+This formulation is the basis of, e.g., real-time markets in MISO \citep{Ma2009_MISO_RTSCED,MISO_BPM002_D}.
+The objective \eqref{eq:stoch:obj} computes the overall cost of operation and penalties.
+The constraints capture global power balance, generator and reserve min/max limits, reserve requirements, and transmission constraints.
+Additionally, the formulation includes ramping up and down requirements to ensure that changes in dispatch can be accommodated by the ramp-up rate.